-However, the cold can come from other causes, described below.
+However, this cold can come from other causes, described below.

 As you’ll see, the symptoms aren’t much fun.
 Fortunately I don’t see it very often, but I’ve diagnosed and treated it when people complained of, for instance, cystitis, headache and back pain.
 So it covers a whole range of conditions.

-By the way, although there is often discomfort along the channel shown in green dots on the right, the Liver meridian also extends internally, round the genitals, through the abdomen, to the stomach and gall bladder, through the lungs, the neck and throat to the eyes and vertex, with another link to the cheek and inside of the lips.
+By the way, although there is often discomfort along the channel shown above, the Liver meridian also extends internally, round the genitals, through the abdomen, to the stomach and gall bladder, through the lungs, the neck and throat to the eyes and vertex, with another link to the cheek and inside of the lips.

 The cause is Cold, which can arise from external or internal causes.